atharvwasthere/Encryptify/Encryptify/README.md

     ./encryptify
     ```

-## Usage

-Provide detailed instructions on how to use the application here.
-Include example commands or configurations if applicable.

-## Contributing

-Since this project is still in development, please wait for it to be completed.
-Contributions are welcome, and we encourage you to open issues or submit pull requests if you have suggestions or improvements.

 ## Disclaimer

 Please note that this project is still in development.
 Some features may be incomplete or subject to change.